First Week Overview for Spring 2014 Incoming Students

 First Week Theme: Professionalism in the Law

-Students should begin thinking about professionalism early in their careers.
-In preparation for First Week students should read the following before arriving on January 14:
+In preparation for First Week you should read the following before arriving on January 14:

 - The Pillars of Professionalism (30 KB PDF): The Pillars have been adopted by the Kansas Supreme Court, the Kansas Bar Association, and the United States District and Bankruptcy Judges of the District of Kansas as an aspirational goal for lawyers.
 Although the Pillars are addressed to Kansas lawyers and law students, they are relevant for attorneys and law students in any jurisdiction.